eevvaayou/eevvaayou.github.io/README.md

 [![Jekyll Themes](https://img.shields.io/badge/featured%20on-JekyllThemes-red.svg)](https://jekyll-themes.com/jekyll-gitbook/)

-## Why Jekyll with GitBook
+## To our instructors

 In our quest to design impactful courses, we've gleaned insights from many of the leading online learning platforms and esteemed academic institutions offering online courses.
 This includes our evolving strategies that offer broad guidance for mentors crafting their curriculums.

 We humbly invite you to explore other pages for examples and further details we've provided based on these learnings.